uchicago-cs/student-resource-guide/tutorials/git-basics.rst

   $ git remote add origin URL

 where URL is the URL for your repository.
-Cut-and-paste the line from your browser instead of retyping it to reduce the likelihood that you make a mistake when entering it.
+Copy-and-paste the line from your browser instead of retyping it to reduce the likelihood that you make a mistake when entering it.

 The URL should start with ``git@github.com:``.
-If the URL starts with ``http::`` instead, please ask for help.
+If the URL starts with ``http://`` instead, please ask for help.

 You can verify that you did this step correctly by running::